opensearch-project/opensearch-benchmark/docs/track.rst

 * ``description`` (optional): A human-readable description of the track.
 Although it is optional, we recommend providing it.

 =========================== =================
-Track Specification Version Rally version
+Workload Specification Version Rally version
 =========================== =================
                           1  >=0.7.3, <0.10.0
                           2           >=0.9.0